 - 240 ml (1 cup) sweetened condensed milk

-- Melt your chocolate in the microwave, stirring every 30 seconds, until smooth.
-Leave to cool slightly.
-Then pour over cookie crust, brushing right up the sides.
-Then pop back in the fridge.
+- Melt chocolate in the microwave, stirring every 30 seconds, until smooth.
+Pour over cookie crust, then use a pastry brush to spread the chocolate into one even layer – going right up the sides.
+Then pop crust back in the fridge.

-- To make the caramel, place the brown sugar, butter and condensed milk in a medium saucepan and place on a low-medium heat.
-Stir gently until all the ingredients have combined and continue to cook for a few minutes until the caramel thickens and the sugar is completely melted.
-Add a pinch of salt.
-Set aside to cool slightly.
+- To make the caramel, place butter, brown sugar and condensed milk in a medium saucepan and place on low heat.
+Stir gently until butter is melted and all the ingredients are combined.

 - Pour caramel over cookie crust and place in the fridge for at least 3-4 hours or overnight to set.

-- To serve, slice bananas and arrange over the top of the caramel, pile high the whipped cream, and sprinkle over chocolate shavings.
+- To serve, slice bananas and arrange over the top of the caramel.
+Spoon whipped cream on top, and sprinkle over chocolate shavings.